dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### Using uninitialized memory
 This simple stack data structure shows how to safely use an array with partially uninitialized memory.
-In this case the stack data structure is using uninitialized stack memory, but the same idea applies to using malloc'ed memory.
+In this case the stack data structure is using uninitialized stack memory, but the same idea applies to using uninitialized memory returned by `malloc`.
 Since destructors are still run on the entire array (also the uninitialized part), the stack has a restriction that its element type must be plain old data.
 ```D
 private struct Stack(T, int size = 32) if (__traits(isPOD, T)) {